AllenSWDB/allenswdb.github.io/databook/background/Neuropixels-electrophysiology.md

 very high spatial densities.
 For the reasons below, silicon probes have dramatically improved our capacity to observe neural dynamics:

-- **High-Density Recording**: The sheer density of electrodes on a silicon probe allows the measurement of an individual action potential with multiple electrodes, or channels.
+- **High-density recording**: The sheer density of electrodes on a silicon probe allows the measurement of an individual action potential with multiple electrodes, or channels.
 It also allows multiple regions of the brain to measured at the same time, as a single shank of silicon can have electrodes patterned along its length.

-- **Enhanced Spike Sorting**: Observing individual action potentials on several electrodes inherently improves spike sorting—the process of attributing spikes to specific neurons.
+- **Enhanced spike sorting**: Observing individual action potentials on several electrodes inherently improves spike sorting—the process of attributing spikes to specific neurons.
 With traditional methods, overlapping spikes from neighboring neurons were challenging to disentangle.
 Silicon probes, due to their spatial configuration, offer higher-resolution data, aiding more accurate spike discrimination and sorting.

-- **Minimally Invasive**: Their microscale size ensures reduced tissue damage for the same number of electrodes, permitting longer recording sessions with maintained tissue integrity.
+- **Minimally invasive**: Their microscale size ensures reduced tissue damage for the same number of electrodes, permitting longer recording sessions with maintained tissue integrity.